-If the phone and internet lines were down how would you keep in touch, arrange to meet up or keep up with news and weather alerts?
+What will you do if the phone and internet lines go down?
+How will you keep in touch, arrange to meet up or keep up with news and weather alerts?

-In most emergencies, it’s best to stay at home, so make your home your meeting place and have an alternative in case you can’t get there.
+In most emergencies, it’s best to stay at home.
+Make your home your meeting place and have an alternative in case you can’t get there.